 Generally, moneyline odds have a relatively lower vig than other types of bets.
 It’s usually at around 4-5% of the bet amount.

 Sportsbooks typically open a line some days to the game.
-The market setter, the book which accepts high-limit wagers from sharps (winning players), sets the line.
+The market setter, the book that accepts high-limit wagers from sharps (winning players), sets the line.
 Other sportsbooks then copy this line.

 As the game approaches, you’ll notice the odds changing.
 Why is that?